-A. Joint financing of sub-acute detox center by local hospitals, county health plans, substance abuse coordinating agency, and CMH: CMH Programs opened a subacute-clinical detoxification Program in Lansing's central city, in partnership with a number of health care and human services providers (Sparrow Health System, Ingham Regional Medical Center, Mid-South Substance Abuse Commission, Ingham Health Plan, City of Lansing's Human Relations and Community Services Department, City of Lansing's Fire and Police Departments, Lansing City Rescue Mission, Volunteers of America, National Council on Alcoholism, and Michigan State University's Olin Medical Center) with the aim of improving care for persons with substance abuse disorders, preventing the inappropriate use of hospital Emergency Departments, and the in appropriate use of law enforcement and emergency medical personnel.
-This collaborative nature of this initiative and its relocation to an urban setting has resulted in:
+A. Joint financing of sub-acute detox center by local hospitals, county health plans, substance abuse coordinating agency, and CMH: CMH operates a subacute-clinical detoxification program in Lansing's central city, guided and funded in partnership with a number of health care and human services providers (Sparrow Health System, Ingham Regional Medical Center, Mid-South Substance Abuse Commission, Ingham Health Plan, City of Lansing's Human Relations and Community Services Department, City of Lansing's Fire and Police Departments, Lansing City Rescue Mission, Volunteers of America, National Council on Alcoholism, and Michigan State University's Olin Medical Center).
+The Center aims to:

+- improve care for persons with substance abuse disorders - improve access, by those persons, to a range of recovery, health, and human services - preventing the inappropriate use of hospital Emergency Departments, and the in appropriate use of law enforcement and emergency medical personnel.

+The collaborative nature of this initiative has resulted in: